 Throughout, the course remains conscious of the reliance on computers for real world computation.
-Moreover, there is a formal computer component to the course: most homework will be inconvenient to do without a machine of some kind and some or all tests will probably be in a computer lab.
+Moreover, there is a formal computer component to the course: some homework will be inconvenient to do without a machine of some kind.
 UITS, the School of Science, and the School of Engineering and Technology make MATLAB, an industry standard program for numerical linear algebra, available in some Macintosh and Windows labs administered by UITS for use in this course and many engineering departments have linear algebra software available on their machines.
 The Student Version of MATLAB is recommended; student versions for Macintosh and Windows are available for about \$100 online.
 (GNU Octave is a free(!) numerical linear algebra package very similar to MATLAB.)
 In addition, many of you have calculators that do linear algebra calculations.

 Stated more bluntly, engineers use computers and appropriate software to do their professional computations, and modern engineering could not exist without these computer computations.
 Many of the computations engineers do are linear algebraic in nature and this course is aimed at preparing students for using linear algebra professionally.
-The tests in this course will be timed and you will not be able to complete the problems in the allotted time if you try to use only hand calculations.